1970s in television: Daytime game shows

 Daytime television was consumed with several game shows, airing alongside soap operas during the mornings and afternoons.
 During the early years of the decade, The Hollywood Squares (NBC) won numerous Emmy awards.
 Hosted by emcee Peter Marshall, nine celebrities in a large tic-tac-toe board—among them, archetypical center square Paul Lynde—responded to miscellaneous questions.
 Contestants must state whether they "agree" or "disagree" with the answers and if they are correct, their "X"/"O" symbol lights up in the celebrity's box.
 The first to get three in a row or a five-square win succeeds and wins money.
 In the mid-1970s Match Game (CBS) was the highest rated game show (it was #1 among them from 1973 to 1977), in a time when there were many of them.
 Players must match the answers of panelists like Brett Somers and Charles Nelson Reilly.

-Fill-in-the-blank questions involving crude humor, zany panelists, several hilarious incidents, and pure "fun" between the panel and "ringmaster" host Gene Rayburn led to it breaking records at one point as the highest-rated daytime American TV show ever.
-The show launched a spin-off, Family Feud (ABC), an enormously prominent game which prevailed as the #1 game show of the late 1970s.
-Two families squared off in assuming the most common answers to surveys of 100 people across the nation with such questions as, "name a public figure most Americans dislike."
-The simple concept was the main cause of its success, but interesting answers and the clever wit of Richard Dawson fueled the show's amazingly high ratings.
+Following the success of Match Game, the show launched a spin-off, Family Feud (ABC), a popular game show which prevailed as the #1 game show of the late 1970s.
+The format of the show features two families going head-to-head in assuming the most common answers to surveys of 100 people across the nation, with such questions as, "name a public figure most Americans dislike."
+It was a simple concept that lead to success, with interesting answers and the host Richard Dawson fueled the show's high ratings.
 Other successful game shows during this decade included The Price Is Right (still on the air to this day), Let's Make a Deal, The $20,000 Pyramid, The Gong Show, The Newlywed Game, Password, Tattletales, Tic Tac Dough, Bowling for Dollars, Break the Bank and The Joker's Wild.